-Are you keen to visit a few interesting and varied cities on your next trip in Europe?
+Are you keen to visit a few interesting and varied European cities without having to travel from one end of the continent to the other to do it?
 One excellent route is from Berlin to Prague by train.
 These two cities are quite different from each other in both look and feel, yet they are located close enough that you don’t need to spend loads of time just getting from A to B. And on top of that, it’s a really convenient (and environmentally friendly!) route to do by train.

 “But wait,” you say, “I thought this was going to be about Dresden?”
 Well, it is, because while making your way from the German to the Czech capital (or vice versa), you shouldn’t miss the chance to stop along the way in lovely, compact Dresden, in my opinion perhaps one of Germany’s most underrated cities!